Keystone STARS Program in PA

 As part of making sure each child is growing up healthy and well, our program provides daily, nutritious meals and snacks (for after-care students only) that appeal to a young palate.
 Our menus are selected and prepared in accordance with the health standards outlined by the State of Pennsylvania meal preparation guidelines.
 All kitchens are inspected and certified, and our staff is certified in the safe handling of food.

 Staying well involves good hygiene practices.
-All children are taught and practice good hygiene skills, like handwashing and how to cover their cough or sneeze.
+All children are taught to practice good hygiene skills, like handwashing and how to cover their cough or sneeze.

 Our staff constantly monitors the health conditions in the class and lets families know immediately of any concerns that may arise on rare occasions.